-Shemini Holiness From Heaven, Holiness From Earth
+Holiness from Heaven, Holiness from Earth

+A

-A. Moshe's Insistent Refusal and its Consequences
+Moshe's Insistent Refusal and Its Consequences

-On the eight day of the inauguration of the Mishkan, Aharon was designated finally as the kohen gadol.
-Why wasn't Moshe chosen for the position of kohen gadol?
-The midrash explains: Rav Shmuel bar Nachman says this goes back to the original encounter of Moshe with Hashem at the burning bush.
-There, Hashem told Moshe to take the Jewish people out of Egypt.
-Moshe refused and spent seven days arguing with Hashem.
+On the eighth day of the inauguration of the Mishkan, Aharon was designated as the kohen gadol.

+Why wasn't Moshe chosen for this position?
+Chazal (Zevachim 102a) explain that this goes back to the original encounter of Moshe with Hashem at the burning bush.
+There, Hashem told Moshe to take the Jewish People out of Egypt.
+Moshe refused, spending seven days arguing with Hashem.
 He said he was not fit to be the messenger to redeem Bnei Yisrael.
-Finally Hashem got angry at Moshe, who then relented after seven days of resistance.
+Finally, Hashem got angry at Moshe, who then relented.
 Hashem sent Moshe together with Aharon to take the people out of Egypt.
-The midrash says that since Moshe argued for seven days with Hashem until He forced him to go, Moshe was punished.
-According to this midrash, Moshe was punished in two ways.
+Chazal say that since Moshe argued for seven days with Hashem until He forced him to go, Moshe was punished.
+Actually, according to the Midrash, Moshe was punished in two ways.

 For the first seven days of the Mishkan's inauguration, Moshe functioned as the kohen gadol.
 However, on the eighth day, Hashem told Moshe that he would no longer be kohen gadol.
 Aharon would take this position instead.
-This was a source of disappointment for Moshe.
+This was a source of disappointment for

+Moshe.
 He thought he would continue to serve as kohen gadol together with Aharon.
-This role was taken away from Moshe as punishment for his seven day long refusal to serve as redeemer from Mitzrayim.
-So Moshe served as kohen gadol for only seven days.
-After those seven days it was taken away from Moshe forever.
+This role was taken away from Moshe as a punishment for his seven-day refusal to serve as redeemer from Mitzrayim.

 Furthermore, forty years later, Moshe experienced a second great disappointment.
 Starting on Rosh Chodesh Adar, he prayed for a whole week to gain entry into the Land of Israel.
-On the seventh day of Adar, Hashem told Moshe, "You will not be able to go into the land of Israel.
+On the seventh day of Adar, Hashem told Moshe, "You will not be able to go into the Land of Israel.
 You will die outside of the land."
-This, says the midrash, was also a punishment for Moshe for not accepting his mission to redeem the Jews forty years earlier.
-Here, Moshe davened for seven days, and Hashem refused his request.
-Just as Moshe refused Hashem for seven days, here Hashem refused a request that Moshe expressed for seven days.
+This, says the Midrash, was also a punishment for Moshe for not accepting his mission to redeem the Jews forty years earlier.
+Here, Moshe davened for seven days and Hashem refused his request, just as Moshe had refused Hashem's request for seven days.

-Shem Mishmuel explains this midrash on a deeper level.
-How do these two punishments address Moshe's refusal, in line with the Torah's theory of punishment, mida kneged mida?
-How does the loss of the kohen gadol position and the refusal of entry into Israel relate to Moshe's hesitation to take on the role of redeemer of the people from Egypt?
-Of course we see the superficial seven day connection.
-However, as we have learned, Chassidus always prefers a deeper thematic explanation.
+The Shem Mishmuel explains this Midrash on a deeper level.
+How do these two punishments address Moshe's refusal middah k'neged middah?
+How does the loss of the position of kohen gadol and the ability to enter Israel relate to Moshe's hesitation to take on the role of redeemer of the people from Egypt?
+Of course, we see the superficial connection of seven days.
+But as we have learned, Chassidus always prefers a deeper, thematic explanation.

-B. Moshe's Mission
+Moshe's Mission

-What did Moshe Rabbeinu think originally when he was told by Hashem to redeem the Jews?
+What did Moshe Rabbeinu think when he was originally told by Hashem to redeem the Jews?
 He thought he was not worthy of the job.
-His first response to Hashem was, "Shlach na bYad tishlach.
-Send someone else other than me as the redeemer."
+His first response to Hashem was, "Shlach na b'yad tishlach.
+Send someone other than me as the redeemer" (Shemos 4:13).
 What kind of audacious refusal is this?
-Moshe, even in his first experience as prophet, seemingly still should have been an eved Hashem, a faithful and obedient servant of God.
+Even in his first experience as prophet, we would expect Moshe to still be an eved Hashem, a faithful and obedient servant of God.
 Why did he deny God's request?

-Moshe denied Hashem's request because was very humble and thought he was unfit for this mission.
-He felt unqualified to inspire the people after centuries of slavery.
-He would need to convince them to believe in Hashem, and then to develop the courage to stand up to Paro and the taskmasters.
+Moshe denied Hashem's request because he was very humble

+and thought he was unfit for this mission.
+He would need to convince the Jews to believe in Hashem and to develop the courage to stand up to Pharaoh and their taskmasters.
 This meant he would have to lead a slave revolution.
 This would be a dangerous mission.
-He would then have to go Paro and convince him of the rationale to release the slaves.
-This mission would require someone with amazing qualities of leadership, to inspire the people, and to negotiate with Paro.
-Moshe felt inadequate.
-So he said I should not go.
+He would then have to go Pharaoh and convince him to release the slaves.
+This mission would require someone with amazing qualities of leadership, the ability to inspire the people and to negotiate with Pharaoh.
+Moshe felt unqualified, so he thought he should not be Hashem's messenger.